Still Life with Books: Description

-The painting is an oil-on-panel, with dimensions of 91 cm × 120 cm.
+Still Life with Books is an oil-on-panel, with dimensions of 91 cm × 120 cm.
 It is in the style of Spanish vanitas paintings.
-The idea of this style of painting was to show that possessions and wealth are fleeting and mean nothing when one is faced with death.
+The idea of this style of painting was to show possessions and wealth are fleeting and mean nothing when one is faced with death.
 The vanitas genre involves subject matter which includes symbols depicting mortality or the perishable nature of material things.
 The style can be seen in 17th-century Dutch still life paintings.

 In the image there is a lute case, which resembles a lute.
 The images of books display the bindings and they have soft covers of either leather or parchment.
 These books are used primarily for keeping documents or bills.
 The books are portrayed as empty bindings without substance.
-They items in the image all appear to be old and discarded things.
+The items in the image all appear to be old and discarded things.
 In the image there is a pewter jug, and a pewter plate with bread roll.
 There are two globes and just above the lute case on the wall there is a palette.

-Dutch art historian Pieter J.J. van Thiel stated that the lute case is oddest item included in the painting.
+Dutch art historian Pieter J.J. van Thiel stated that the lute case is the oddest item included in the painting.
 The painting is well-lit with light fading toward the back.
-He said, many still life paintings have lutes, but they never have a lute case.
-He also went on to describe the books which are prominently displayed in the painting.
-He stated that the bindings on the ledgers are not ordinary and they almost never appear in a 17th-century painting.
-Several ledger books in the painting have limp bindings without structure but two of the ledgers have a binding with laced in supports along the spine.
+He noted that many still life paintings have lutes, but they never have a lute case.
+He described the books which are prominently displayed in the painting, saying the bindings on the ledgers are not ordinary and they almost never appear in a 17th-century painting.
+Several ledger books in the painting have limp bindings without structure but two have a binding with laced-in supports along the spine.
 The ledger on the bottom with laced supports has deteriorated.

-The painting had a complicated x-radiograph.
-After studying x-radiographs Van Thiel also believes that the bread roll, glass, jug and plate were all added after the painting was completed.
-Pieter van Thiel states that it was assumed that the addition of the items was the work of another painter.
-Recently some authorities believe that these items were added as the artist's "late inspiration".
-The conclusion is that van Thiel does not know if the additional items were painted later, or it was an "uncharacteristic working method adopted by the artist.
+The painting underwent a complicated X-radiograph.
+After studying X-radiographs Van Thiel also believes the bread roll, glass, jug and plate were all added after the painting was completed.
+Van Thiel states that it was assumed the addition of the items was the work of another painter.
+Recently some authorities believe these items were added as the artist's "late inspiration".
+The conclusion is that Van Thiel does not know if the additional items were painted later, or it was an "uncharacteristic working method adopted by the artist".

 In 1627 Lievens also painted a similar work titled, Vanitas still life.
-In the painting he used a skull, a violin, an extinguished candle and an hourglass; ostensibly to illustrate mortality.
+In the painting he used a skull, a violin, an extinguished candle and an hourglass, ostensibly to illustrate mortality.
 The painting was also attributed to Rembrandt for many years until a 2014 examination by experts at the Rijksmuseum determined that it was the work of Lievens.